What Elizabeth Taylor's Grandchildren Look Like Today

 "I never planned to acquire a lot of jewels or a lot of husbands," Elizabeth Taylor told Kim Kardashian for Harper's Bazaar a little more than a month before the screen icon's death in 2011.
 "For me, life happened, just as it does for anyone else."
 But her star-making role came when she was just 12, in the 1944 film "National Velvet," and the girl with the violet eyes went on to have a career, and love life, that has become the stuff of legend.

 Taylor won the Academy Award for best actress in a leading role twice, for "BUtterfield 8" in 1960 and "Who's Afraid of Virginia Woolf?" in 1966.
-Later in life, Taylor became a passionate advocate in the fight against AIDS in the late eighties and early nineties, when few other notable people were involved.
+Later in life, Taylor became a passionate advocate in the fight against AIDS in the late '80s and early '90s, when few other notable people were involved.
 Seeing the disease affecting her friends and loved ones, Taylor told The Advocate in 2010, "I remember complaining, 'Why isn't anybody doing anything?
 Why isn't anyone raising money?'
-And it struck me like lightning: 'Wait a second, I'm not doing anything.' ...
+And it struck me like lightning: 'Wait a second, I'm not doing anything' ...
 All I see is how much more has to be done."

 Beyond her enduring legacy with the Elizabeth Taylor AIDS Foundation, the star is often most remembered for her stunning beauty and marital adventures – Taylor took eight trips down the aisle in total!
 From her marriages, Taylor had four children and 10 grandchildren, many of whom today share not only her good looks, but also her passion for advocacy.

-Elizabeth Taylor was married 8 times
+Elizabeth Taylor was married eight times

 Not everyone can say they've been lucky enough to marry their soulmate.
 Elizabeth Taylor did it twice.
-The White Diamonds entrepreneur married first at 18, to hotelier and Paris Hilton's great uncle Conrad "Nicky" Hilton in 1950.
+The White Diamonds entrepreneur married first at 18, to hotelier and Paris Hilton's great uncle, Conrad "Nicky" Hilton, in 1950.
 The union lasted two years.
 With her second husband, actor Michael Wilding, Taylor had two sons, Christopher and Michael.
 She had daughter Liza with producer Mike Todd, her third husband.
 After Todd's death in a plane crash, Taylor found herself in the arms of Todd's best friend, singer (and Debbie Reynolds' husband!)
 Eddie Fisher, who became Husband #4.

 Two more husbands followed, Senator John Warner of Virginia and construction worker Larry Fortensky, but Taylor's focus in her later years remained firmly on her family and philanthropic work.
 "I have never felt more alive than when I watched my children delight in something," she told Harper's Bazaar in 2011.
 Well, we're certain Taylor would be proud of her grandchildren and great-grandchildren today.